dekuNukem/ATX4VC/device_specific/og_mac.md

 * [Official website](https://www.mini-box.com/DC-DC) and [distributors](https://www.mini-box.com/site/resellers.html).
 Even the cheapest 80W one should be plenty.

-* You can also find generic ones on eBay/Amazon/Aliexpress by searching `Pico ATX`, they are *not that* cheap, so might as well support the official product.
+* You can also find generic ones on eBay/Amazon/Aliexpress by searching `Pico ATX`.
+They are *not that* cheap, so might as well support the official product.

-* A power brick with **12V DC** and **center positive** 5.5x2.1mm barrel jacks is needed.
+* A power brick with **12V DC** and **center positive** 5.5x2.5mm barrel jacks is needed.

 * Those are very popular and you might already have one.
 Make sure it has enough wattage.